Pareto sensitivity, most-changing sub-fronts, and knee solutions: Introduction

-To determine a Pareto knee solution that follows the spirit of the verbal definition, we propose measuring the maximum change around a Pareto minimizer~$x(\lambda)$ using the maximum ratio $\| \nabla \bar{f}_i(\lambda)\| / \|\nabla \bar{f}_j(\lambda)\|$ of the norms of~$\nabla \bar{f}_i(\lambda)$ and~$\nabla \bar{f}_j(\lambda)$ across all pairs of objective functions~$i$ and~$j$, where~$\{i,j\} \subseteq \{1, \ldots, q\}$, with~$i \neq j$.
-Our knee solutions are determined by minimizing such a maximum ratio (which we refer to as the maximal-change function), see problem formulation~\eqref{prob:point_based_formulation} in Section~\ref{subsec:point_based}, thus leading to Pareto solutions where the least maximal change occurs.
-When such a knee solution is selected, the decision-maker is guaranteed that trading among objectives is optimally balanced, minimizing the extent of compromise required for one objective relative to the others.
+\tcb{Consider the weighted-sum function associated with problem~\eqref{prob:multiobj},}~$\sum_{i=1}^{q} \lambda_i f_i(x)$, where $\lambda$ takes values in the simplex set~$\Lambda$. \tcb{Note that such a weighted-sum function can be interpreted as the linear utility function~$U(F(x),\lambda)$ introduced in Subsection~\ref{subsec:intro_pareto}, with~$\lambda$ in place of~$\mu$.
+For each $\lambda \in \Lambda$, the minimization of the weighted-sum function \tcb{over~$x \in X$} leads to a Pareto optimal solution~$x(\lambda)$.
+To define and} determine a Pareto knee solution that follows the spirit of the verbal definition, \tcb{for a given~$\lambda \in \Lambda$, we propose using the maximum ratio~$\tcb{\| \nabla_{\lambda} (f_i(x(\lambda)))\| / \|\nabla_{\lambda} (f_j(x(\lambda)))\|}$ of the norms of~$\tcb{\nabla_{\lambda} (f_i(x(\lambda)))}$ and~$\tcb{\nabla_{\lambda} (f_j(x(\lambda)))}$\footnote{Specifically, $\nabla_{\lambda} f_i(x(\lambda))$ represents the sensitivity of the $i$-th objective function to variations in the weight vector $\lambda$.
+Formal derivations for the unconstrained and constrained cases are provided in Subsections~\ref{sec:unconstr} and \ref{sec:constr}, respectively.} across all pairs of objective functions~$i$ and~$j$, where~$\{i,j\} \subseteq \{1, \ldots, q\}$, with~$i \neq j$.
+Such a ratio (which we refer to as the \textit{maximal-change} function) measures} the maximum change \tcb{on the Pareto front around the nondominated point corresponding to the} Pareto \tcb{optimal solution}~$x(\lambda)$.
+Our knee solutions are \tcb{identified} by minimizing \tcb{such a maximal-change function over~$\lambda$ in~$\Lambda$}, \tcb{which leads} to Pareto \tcb{optimal} solutions where the least maximal change \tcb{on the Pareto front occurs (these concepts are described more formally in Section~\ref{subsec:point_based})}.
+When such a knee solution is selected, the decision maker is guaranteed that trading among objectives is optimally balanced, minimizing the extent of compromise required for one objective relative to the others.
 We refer to the resulting approach as the \textit{sensitivity knee} (snee) approach.
 We note that the techniques used in our~\textit{snee} approach require the computation or approximations of first- and second-order derivatives and are still restricted to scalarized methods, in particular to the weighted-sum method considered in this paper.